 JPMA's Opinion

-The recruitment poster for a clinical trial falls under GCP Article 32, Paragraph 1, Item 2, "Materials related to procedures for recruiting subjects," so the clinical trial review committee (in the case of your question, the clinical trial review committee of the university hospital), which hears opinions from the Chairperson of the medical institution concerned, must review the poster, including its location (at your hospital).
+The recruitment poster for a clinical trial falls under the category of "materials related to procedures for recruiting subjects" under Article 32, Paragraph 1, Item 2 of the GCP, and therefore must be reviewed by the Clinical Trial Review Committee (in the case of your question, the Clinical Trial Review Committee of the university hospital), where the Chairperson of the Investigator Site will hear opinions, including the location (your hospital) where the poster will be posted.
 However, the committee will not be able to review the poster at the medical institution where the poster is displayed.
 However, review by the clinical trial review committee at the medical institution where the poster will be posted is not required under GCP.
-After confirming that the clinical trial review committee at the site has approved the poster, we believe that there will be no problem in making a decision in accordance with the rules for displaying posters and other advertising materials at your hospital.
+After confirming that the Investigator Site's Clinical Trial Review Committee has approved the poster, we believe that there is no problem in making a decision in accordance with your hospital's regulations on the display of posters and other advertising materials.

 Share this page